 - Copies of training PowerPoints

-Students for all courses will need to provide their own Munsell Color Soil Book and 10 x Magnifier.
-Please see Equipment section to the left for additional items.
+Students for all courses should also provide their own Munsell Color Soil Book and 10 x Magnifier if available.
+If you do not have access to these, we will have some on-hand.

 4 consecutive (8-hour) days - two days of classroom instruction, followed by two days of field training.